DataDog/datadog-ci/src/commands/synthetics/README.md

 export HTTPS_PROXY=http://login:pwd@127.0.0.1:3128
 ```

-In case you want to confirm that the proxy is being used, you can set the `DEBUG` environment variable to `proxy-agent` like this:
+If you want to confirm that a proxy is being used, you can set the `DEBUG` environment variable to `proxy-agent` like this:

 ```bash
 DEBUG=proxy-agent yarn datadog-ci synthetics run-tests